-In 1973 the United Nations Development Programme (UNDP), identified a potentially significant exploitable geothermal resource in Eritrea.
-In 1995 with help of the United States Geological Survey (USGS), Eritrea identified the Alid geothermal prospect area for a follow up of detailed investigations.
-This area is located about 120 km south of Massawa (Figure 3).
+In 1973 the United Nations Development Programme (UNDP), identified a potentially significant exploitable geothermal resources in Eritrea.
+In 1995 with help of USGS, Eritrea identified the Alid geothermal prospect area for follow up detailed investigations.
+This area is located about 120km south of Massawa (Figure 3)

-The eastern lowlands of the country are of potential geothermal interest.
-First priority was given to the Alid volcanic centre for exploration as it has numerous manifestations in the form of hot springs and fumaroles.
-Detailed geoscientific investigations revealed a reservoir temperature of about 250°C (Abraha, 2005).
-It is possible that there could be other sites suitable for the discovery of a high-temperature resource.
+The Eastern lowlands of the country are of potential geothermal interest.
+First priority was given to the Alid Volcanic center for exploration as it has numerous manifestations in the form of hot springs and fumaroles.
+Detailed geological and geochemical investigations revealed a reservoir temperature of about 250°C (Michael 2005).
+It is possible that there could be other sites suitable for discovery of a high temperature resource.